CIRCE-EYES/Re_BPM/README.md

 # Re_BPM
-Simply app that changes all the midi files folder to a specific tempo and ppq selected from 96 to 960  !!!
+Simply app that changes all the midi files folder to a specific tempo and ppq ( 96 to 960 ) .